 We’ve always felt that the deck is kind of stacked against gig workers.
 They don’t have a lot of tools or information to actually be effective or efficient with their time.
 It’s kind of a guessing game.

-The whole idea of Solo is to help gig workers get a better understanding of when, where, and which gig platform to work for across the various platforms.
+The whole idea of Solo is to help gig workers better understand when, where, and which gig platform to work for across the various platforms.

 Frequently Asked Questions